Student loan prepayment

 Why it makes sense to pay student loans off early

-When you’re thinking about the structure of your student loan repayment, use our student loan calculator to view your various options, keeping in mind you can make early payments no matter what plan you choose.
+When you’re thinking about the structure of your student loan repayment, keep in mind you can make early payments no matter what plan you choose.
 Most students take the maximum period allowable to pay back their student loans, with some even applying for deferments when they encounter trouble making payments.
 But for other thrifty students, the idea of paying thousands of dollars in student loan interest on top of their original loan can be unsettling.

-Begin student loan repayment during the grace period
+Begin federal student loan repayment during the grace period

 Federal student loans include a provision that allows you a grace period during which you're not required to begin repayment for a certain period after graduation.
 For Federal Stafford Loans, that grace period is six months, and for Federal Perkins Loans, it's nine months.
 If you land a post-graduation job before that grace period kicks in, why not begin paying your loan earlier than you're required to?

-Apply more money toward the principal to pay off student loans faster
+Apply more money toward the principal to pay off federal student loans faster

 Remember that the interest on federal student loans accrues, or builds up, on a daily basis.
 So paying earlier in the monthly cycle will shave a little off your outstanding principal, which in turn reduces the total accumulated interest.
 You can also pay a little extra each month as long as you make sure to apply it to the principal.